The Battle over Ethnic Studies

 Not teach or promote religious doctrine.

-For districts that choose to use an alternative to the state's model curriculum, the law includes specific advice:
+For districts that choose to use an alternative to the state's model curriculum, the law included specific advice:

 “To the extent that local educational agencies, including charter schools, choose to locally develop an ethnic studies program for approval by their governing board or governing body, it is the intent of the Legislature that local educational agencies not use the portions of the draft model curriculum that were not adopted by the Instructional Quality Commission due to concerns related to bias, bigotry, and discrimination.”